-Cryptosporidiosis is a diarrheal disease caused by microscopic parasites (Cryptosporidium hominis parvum and others) present in the intestinal tract.
-Once an animal or person is infected, the parasite lives in the intestine and passes in the stool.
+Cryptosporidiosis is a diarrheal disease caused by microscopic parasites.
+Once an animal or person has become infected, the parasite lives in the intestine and passes in the stool.
 The parasite can survive outside the body for long periods of time and is very resistant to chlorine-based disinfectants.

-Cryptosporidium is found in soil, food, water, or surfaces that have been contaminated with infected human or animal feces.
-If a person swallows the parasite, they become infected.
-The parasite can be spread by:
+Cryptosporidiosis is found in soil, food, water, or surfaces that have been contaminated with infected human or animal feces.
+A person becomes infected by swallowing the parasite which can happen in many different ways:

-- swallowing recreational water contaminated with Cryptosporidium from swimming pools, hot tubs, jacuzzis, fountains, lakes, rivers, springs, ponds, or streams.
+- Swallowing recreational water that has been contaminated with Cryptosporidium from pools, hot tubs, lakes, fountains, rivers, springs, ponds, and streams

-- Practice good handwashing after toileting or diaper changing, before eating or preparing food.
+- Practice good handwashing after toileting or diaper changing and before eating or preparing food

 - Watery diarrhea